GoogleCloudPlatform/tf-estimator-tutorials/README.md

   * Text Analysis (Text Classification with embeddings, CNN, and RNN)
 *  How to use **canned estimators**  to train ML models.

+* How to use tf.Transform for preprocessing and feature engineering (TF v1.7)

+* TensorFlow Model Analysis TFMA to assess the quality of the mode (TF v1.7)

 * How to implement **custom estimators** (model_fn & EstimatorSpec).

 * A standard **metadata-driven** approach to build the model **feature_column**(s) including: